Huangtuzhi/IrDAStudy/README.md

 IrDA_App.c  : User programme to test the driver

-Makefile    ：File organizing all the source code to be compiled
+Makefile    : File organizing all the source code to be compiled